dasoljlee/GAM305_Team1/README.md

 Evan: The biggest challenge for me during this final release development stage was getting the water system to work for the “stomach acid” and “liver toxin”.
 First, I tried using a static mesh model with an acid-like texture, but I was unable to get the collision to work properly.
 The player could only walk on top of the water and not through it.
 Then I decided to use the UE5 Water plugin and ran into issues with the WaterBodyOcean actor putting water everywhere except the level.
 Using the WaterBodyRiver actor instead, I was able to get water throughout the level the way wanted but still ran into issues with the velocity of water flow.
 Fortunately, I was able to slow down the velocity setting of each river spline in the details panel.

+Matthew: I would say that the biggest thing percieved to go wrong was the trouble with different commits.
+A good majority of the commits would have errors with the merging as assets like PlayerCharacter were being worked on in different ways at different times which led to a whole batch of conflicts.

 ## How were the previous evaluations integrated into this latest stage?

 Jessi: Again, we talked about what we did and what we last min changes we were going to add.

 Evan: In our previous evaluation after our beta release, we determined exactly what was still needed to implement for our final release this week.
 “Full release will include functional moving elevator platforms, final detail added to the interior of Lung_2 and Heart levels, stomach acid/liver toxin liquid material pools that damage the player if touched, and implementation of the third AI enemy virus variant”.
 Using that, we were able to stay on track during this final week of development and were successful with the implementation of all points mentioned.

+Matthew: We had a discussion around the last bit of changes and additions we wanted to have in order to deliver a completed game such as drops, main boss, and a screen for winning.
+We were able to work together through different commits to get these taken care of.

 ## What would you do differently to improve the collaboration or development process?

 Jessi: Nothing.
 Everything is smooth and sailing.

 Josh: Overall, the collaboration process went smoothly, and I don't think anything needs to be changed.

+Matthew: I would probably try to define which areas each person is responsible for in a more efficient way.

 Evan: Since this was the final week of our development timeline, our team met for an extended meeting on Friday and much earlier than usual on Sunday so that we could ensure we had extra time to work out any potential issues we ran into.
 This slight change to our collaboration process turned out to be very helpful as we did have some repository conflict issues throughout the week, as well as a few bugs and errors with the UI and water collision.
 We were able to solve everything much quicker with the extra team meeting time.